alphagov/performanceplatform-documentation/integrating/index.rst

    API
 #.
 Manually upload data to the performance platform via the admin UI

+The depth of your integration might depend on the capabilities, people and budget available to you.
+Do you have people with the skills to write code / instrument you service, or can you go to market to get them?

 Pulling data
 ============
 This is the fastest way to get data onto the performance platform.
 We